-Deadlines for submission of various forms, such as for Admission to Candidacy and Application for Graduation in a particular semester, are available in the Academic Calendar, http://www.registrar.uncc.edu/calendar.asp.
+Deadlines for submission of various forms, such as for Admission to Candidacy and Application for Graduation in a particular semester, are available in the Academic Calendar.
 Students should note that dates for submission of candidacy forms and applications for graduation occur very early in each semester; for May graduation, for example, the date for the Application for Graduation and the final date for the Application for Candidacy typically occurs in the 3rd week of January.
-The Application for Candidacy for a Degree and the Application for Candidacy for Graduate Certificate forms are paper forms that are available from the "Graduate School Forms" page of the Graduate School Website at: http://graduateschool.uncc.edu/current-students/forms.
+The Application for Candidacy for a Degree and the Application for Candidacy for Graduate Certificate forms are paper forms that are available from the "Graduate School Forms" page of the Graduate School Website.
 Similarly, the last day to file a dissertation with the Graduate School for May graduation typically occurs no later than the 3rd week of March.
 See the Academic Calendar for exact dates that apply for a given semester.